DoD-Platform-One/bigbang/docs/developer/ci-workflow.md

 [Link to draw.io diagram file](../assets/diagrams/developer/bb-gitlab-ci-diagram.drawio).
 This diagram file should be modified on draw.io and exported into this repository when the developer / ci workflow changes.
 It is provided here for ease of use.

+### Chart Update Check

+This stage validates that the required files have been updated; README, Changelog, and Chart.yaml.
+All of these are needed to ensure a package releases can be created.
+If changes are only documentation a 'SKUP UPDATE CHECK' can be added to the merge request title to skip this check.

 ### Configuration Validation

 This stage runs a `helm conftest` which is a plugin for testing helm charts with Open Policy Agent.
 It provides the following checks:

 - confirms that the helm chart is valid (should fail similar to how a helm lint fails if there is bad yaml, etc)
 - runs the helm chart against a set of rego policies - currently these tests will only raise warnings on "insecure" things and will allow pipeline to proceed.

+This stage also validates the oscal-component.yaml and checks for api deprecations within the package.

 ### Package Tests